Boning Hall Intake Software

 Boning hall intake and production in sync

-SI’s Carcass Stock Application has been reconfigured specifically to manage intake within the boning hall.
+SI’s Carcass Stock Application manage intake within the meat processing boning hall.

 - From the chiller, primals or carcasses are transferred to the boning hall room via an overhead track scale.

 - Carcasses and primal pieces are individually weighed.